icerpc/icerpc-docs/pages/icerpc/invocation/incoming-response.md

 ## Receiving an incoming response

-The `invoke` method of an [invoker](invocation-pipeline#the-invoker-abstraction) returns an incoming response asynchronously.
+An [invoker](invocation-pipeline#the-invoker-abstraction) returns an incoming response asynchronously.
 This incoming response is created by the connection when it receives the response from the peer.

 An incoming response holds: